HosseinKarami/WPStylerAI/README.md

 ## How It Works

-`wp-styler-ai` uses the Together AI Llama Vision model to perform OCR (Optical Character Recognition) on an image.
-The extracted data is converted into a WordPress-compatible `theme.json` color palette.
+`wp-styler-ai` uses Google's Gemini Flash 2.0 Experimental model via the OpenRouter API to perform Optical Character Recognition (OCR) on an image.
+The extracted color data is then formatted into a WordPress `theme.json` color palette.

-The default Together AI model used is `Llama-3.2-90B-Vision`.
-You can switch to a free or smaller model for faster performance or lower costs by modifying the `model` option.
+The default model used is `google/gemini-2.0-flash-exp:free`.

 ## Roadmap